 Furthermore, the Individuals with Disabilities Education Act (IDEA §300.309 b(1)) requires that the team demonstrate there has not been lack of access to appropriate math and reading instruction as the primary cause of the demonstrated learning difficulty of the student.
 Providing data to support this required exemption is necessary for determining eligibility as a student with SLD.
-All students have the right to recover unfinished learning in general education that has resulted from distance learning conditions during the COVID-19 pandemic.
 Missed instruction due to school closure and possibly distance learning as experienced by students during the COVID-19 pandemic would not qualify as data to support eligibility as a student with a specific learning disability.

-Ruling out lack of access to appropriate instruction has become more difficult due to the potential multi-month gap in learning for some students.
-Some students may have had minimal learning loss while others may have experienced a substantial amount.
+Demonstrating access to appropriate instruction to address the rule out required in IDEA has become more difficult due to the potential multi-month change in learning experiences for some students.
+Some students may have made typical gains while others may have experienced a substantially smaller than usual amount of progress.
 As a result, there could be under-identification or over-identification of children with SLD.
 If the primary factor in the learning difficulty is lack of appropriate instruction, the student cannot be identified with SLD.

-Since virtual assessment impacts the interpretation and use of data in making SLD determinations, the typical requirement of multiple sources of data which must be used as part of a full and individual evaluation becomes critically important.
+Since virtual instruction and assessment impact the interpretation and use of data in making SLD determinations, the typical requirement of multiple sources of data which must be used as part of a full and individual evaluation becomes critically important.
 Teams should consider: